20 Oct The Covid-19 Antibody Test, Explained

 Antibody tests can be facilitated by healthcare providers, some laboratories, and some universities.
 Every state has a different system in place for their RT-PCR, antigen, and Covid-19 antibody testing, so see your state’s guidance to find the closest testing center.

-If you are concerned about the public exposure involved in going to a clinic to find out if you previously had Covid-19, Concierge MD LA offers in-home antibody tests for convenient, fast results and peace of mind.
+If you are concerned about the public exposure involved in going to a clinic to find out if you previously had Covid-19, Concierge MD offers in-home antibody tests for convenient, fast results and peace of mind.